unniiiverse/unniiiverse/README.md

 ![hello](./hello.png)

-👋 Mykhailo, Fullstack Web Developer from Ukraine.
+👋 Mykhailo, Middle Fullstack Web Developer & Web Software Engineer from Ukraine, have more than 2 years of commercial experience 💸.
 Speak on Ukranian natively, russian fluently, English (a little bit messy 🐈). <br>
 ✒️ Can design websites (hello nekomi.club 😽), logos (hello @fullkekw 😼) and other stuff that can be made in figma :) <br>
 🖥️ Also, fully setup a linux machine, that can handle HTTP requests via nginx, give them responses via express, proxy them both via Cloudflare and serve a minecraft server 🎉